 Step 9: You can see the team members once you have added the users

-Step 10: Go to the Git bash and create a new directory.
+Step 10: Go to the Git bash and create a new directory using Git commands.
 Clone the repository URL into your system.
 Create a notepad, write your code, and then push it to the Azure server

 Step 12: Here are all the commits that have been made.
 Click on Commits under Repos to see yours

-Step 13: To add a new work, go to Boards and then click on New Work Item
+Step 13: To add new work, go to Boards and then click on New Work Item

 Step 14: Add a new task and assign the state.
 Click on Save, and your task has been created